Safeguarding at Oreston

 Oreston Community Academy take our safeguarding responsibilities very seriously.
 We recognise that all staff have a full and active part to play in protecting our pupils from harm, and that the child’s welfare is our paramount concern.
 This means that we have ensured that everyone working in the school has successfully completed the necessary clearances to enable them to work with pupils.
 We will also ensure that all adults who have contact with children in our school have been trained to undertake their safeguarding responsibilities effectively.
 All staff are regularly updated with key safeguarding information.
 We have a wide range of policies which ensure that we are in line with current safeguarding practices.

+Sometimes we may need to share information and work in partnership with other agencies, such as the Police or Social Services when there are concerns about a child's welfare.
+We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.
 The procedures we follow have been laid down by Plymouth Local Authority.
 By working closely with everyone concerned, we firmly believe that we will continue to offer a safe learning environment for all our learners.

 We maintain an attitude that ‘it could happen here’ where safeguarding is concerned. if you have any concerns, please contact the DSL team via the following email address: